deptofdefense/hack-a-sat-library/README.md

 The United States Air Force, in conjunction with the Defense Digital Service, presents this year’s Space Security Challenge, Hack-A-Sat.
 This challenge asks hackers from around the world to focus their skills and creativity on solving cybersecurity challenges on space systems...
 THE QUESTION IS, HOW?

 ## RESOURCES

+### Hack A Sat Challenges

+- [Hack A Sat Qualifier Challenges](https://github.com/deptofdefense/HAS-Qualifier-Challenges) : Public version of the qualifier challenges from HAS 2020

 ### Articles and Op-Eds
 - Hackers could shut down satellites – or turn them into weapons by William Akoto (https://theconversation.com/hackers-could-shut-down-satellites-or-turn-them-into-weapons-130932)
 - Want to Hack a Satellite?
 It Might Be Easier Than You Think by Max Eddy with video presentation (https://forum.defcon.org/node/232085)